Genius9494/porject2/content/blog/best-games-2025.md

 ---
-title: "أفضل ألعاب 2025 حتى الآن"
+title: "The best games of 2025 so far"
 slug: "best-games-2025"
 publishedAt: "2025-06-01"
 image: "/images/best-2025.jpg"